bubthegreat/cookiecutter-angular-fastapi/README.md

 This project requires nodejs 10.x+ and python3.7+, mostly because I don't want to maintain something older.
 Get with the times people! :D

+The most basic example of what this produces is at https://github.com/bubthegreat/test-cookiecutter

+You can look at that and see how the CI/CD jobs ran and how the project actually ended up generating.

 1. Install cookiecutter

 `pip install --user cookiecutter`